Can Employers Check Your Unemployment History?

 Job Searching When You Have Gaps in Your Resume

 Finally, although you should expect your employment gaps to come to light during the interview process and be prepared to explain them, you don't have to volunteer the information during the job search process.

-One way to make sure a potential employer sees your skills and qualifications and not the months you've been unemployed is to prepare a functional resume, rather than a chronological one.
-This type of resume highlights what you can do, without offering a linear work history.
+One way to make sure a potential employer focuses on your skills and qualifications and not the months you've been unemployed is to prepare a functional resume rather than a chronological one.
+This type of resume highlights what you can do without offering a linear work history.